Item logo image for amem Clipper

 Overview

 amem Clipper turns your browsing into agent memory.
 Press one button and the page you're on becomes a "memory ball" — a node in your local knowledge wiki, complete with title, source URL, host favicon, an AI-generated 2-sentence summary, and a stable node_id so the same URL never duplicates.
 Click any ball later to jump back to the source content.
 Open the wiki folder in Obsidian and your captures appear as a real knowledge graph.
-WHAT IT DOES • One-click capture — the Snapshot button extracts the page's text and routes it through your local amem-librarian daemon for summarisation. • Auto-summarisation — uses your existing Claude Code subscription via `claude -p` (no extra cost, no extra account).
-Falls back to a local Ollama model when offline. • Local wiki — every ball persists as a markdown file at ~/.amem/wiki/<node_id>.md with full YAML frontmatter and an Obsidian-compatible Connections section.
-Yours to grep, git, or render. • Deduplication — the same URL captured twice updates the existing node and appends to its captured_at history.
-No duplicate cards. • Click-through — ball cards open the source URL. arxiv balls open the PDF inline; X, Anthropic, and other sites open the original page. • No telemetry, no cloud — the daemon runs on your machine; the wiki lives on your disk; nothing leaves localhost except page fetches you initiated yourself.
-WHY IT EXISTS If you use Claude Code, Cursor, or Cline daily, you've noticed the gap: your AI knows the public web but not the things you've actually read. amem fixes that.
-Your reading becomes a citeable corpus your agent can search via MCP.
-REQUIRES • macOS (Linux/Windows in roadmap) • The amem-librarian CLI running locally — github.com/yiidtw/amem-librarian • Either a Claude Code login (default) or a local Ollama install (fallback)
+GETTING STARTED (3 steps, one-time) Step 1 — Install the amem-librarian daemon This extension is the sensor; amem-librarian is the brain that summarises pages and writes them to disk.
+Without it, captures stop at URL + title.
+The daemon is in private beta and is not publicly distributed yet.
+Email yiidtw@gmail.com for access.
+Step 2 — Start the daemon In any terminal: amem mcp serve Leave it running.
+The daemon listens on 127.0.0.1:7601 and the extension auto-connects.
+Step 3 — Capture Click the amem icon in your Chrome toolbar to open the side panel.
+Hit "📸 Snapshot this page" on any web page.
+A memory ball appears with an AI summary in 2-10 seconds.
+That's it.
+The captured page now lives in ~/.amem/wiki/<node_id>.md and is searchable by your AI agent via MCP.
+WHAT IT DOES • One-click capture — extracts the page's text and summarises it via your local amem-librarian daemon. • Rich extraction on AI chat sites — Claude.ai, ChatGPT, and Gemini captures include the full conversation, code blocks by language, artifacts, and binary files (PDFs Claude generated for you). • Article-mode on generic sites — Readability-style content extraction strips nav/sidebar/ads and pulls the main article body. • AI summarisation — uses your existing Claude Code subscription (claude -p), no extra cost.
+Falls back to local Ollama when offline. • Paste Board — your local agent prepares text for forms that have no API; the side panel surfaces it when you're on the matching page, one click copies each item. • Sort & cluster tabs — one button groups your open tabs by site into native Chrome tab groups. • Local wiki — every ball persists as a markdown file at ~/.amem/wiki/<node_id>.md with YAML frontmatter and an Obsidian-compatible Connections section.
+Yours to grep, git, or render. • Deduplication — the same URL captured twice updates the existing node and appends to capture history.
+No duplicate cards. • Click-through — ball cards open the source URL. arxiv balls open the PDF inline; X, Anthropic, and other sites open the original page. • Obsidian integration — point Obsidian at ~/.amem/wiki/ as a vault and your captures form a real knowledge graph with backlinks. • No telemetry, no cloud — the daemon runs on your machine; the wiki lives on your disk; nothing leaves localhost except page fetches you initiated yourself.
+WHY IT EXISTS If you use Claude Code, Cursor, or Cline daily, you've noticed the gap: your AI knows the public web but not the things you've actually read — including your own past Claude conversations. amem fixes that.
+Your reading (and your Claude/GPT/Gemini chats) become a citeable corpus your agent can search via MCP, so future conversations cite YOUR sources, not training data.
+REQUIREMENTS • macOS (Linux/Windows on the roadmap) • The amem daemon running locally (private beta — email for access) • Either a Claude Code login (default, recommended — uses your subscription) or a local Ollama install LINKS Documentation: docs.amem.sh Privacy policy: yiidtw.dev/projects/amem-clipper/policy KEYBOARD SHORTCUT Cmd+Shift+M (configurable in chrome://extensions/shortcuts) opens the side panel.
+WHAT'S NEW IN v0.3.0 • Paste Board — your local agent prepares text for forms that have no API (store listings, review forms); the side panel surfaces it when you're on the matching page, one click copies each item, check off as you paste • Sort & cluster tabs — one button groups your open tabs by site into native Chrome tab groups; agents can build semantic groups via the bridge • Rich per-platform extractors — Claude / ChatGPT / Gemini captures include full chat + code + artifacts + binary files, not just innerText • Article-mode extractor on generic sites (Readability-style) • Memory ball UI with favicons and inline AI summaries; dedupe by stable node_id • Obsidian deeplinks: click any ball to open its wiki note in Obsidian FEEDBACK yiidtw@gmail.com

 Details